On the solution existence and stability of polynomial optimization problems: Genericity of the regularity condition

 where $a_{ij}$ is the element in the $i$-th row and the $j$-th column of $A$.
 The number of pseudo-faces of $C$ is finite.
 These pseudo-faces establish a disjoint decomposition of $C$.
 So, we obtain

 The following proposition shows that the Karush-Kuhn-Tucker set-valued map of homogeneous polynomial optimization problems

-is finite-valued on a generic semi-algebraic set of $\R^{\eta}$.
+is finite-valued, i.e., the cardinal $\#\KKT_C(b)$ is finite, on a generic semi-algebraic set of $\R^{\eta}$.

-\begin{proposition} Assume that the cone $C$ is polyhedral given by \eqref{K_0} and the matrix $A$ is full rank.
-Then there exists a generic semi-algebraic set $\Sa\subset\R^{\eta}$ such that $|\Psi_C(b)|<\infty$ for any $b\in\Sa$. \end{proposition} \begin{proof} Let $C_{\alpha}$ be a nonempty pseudo-face of $C$ and $0\notin C_{\alpha}$.
+\begin{proposition} Assume that $C$ is a polyhedral cone given by \eqref{K_0} and the matrix $A$ is full rank.
+Then, there exists a generic semi-algebraic set $\Sa\subset\R^{\eta}$ such that $\#\KKT_C(b)<\infty$ for any $b\in\Sa$. \end{proposition} \begin{proof} Let $C_{\alpha}$ be a nonempty pseudo-face of $C$ and $0\notin C_{\alpha}$.
 This implies that $X_d(x)$ is nonzero on this pseudo-face.
 We consider the function

 which is defined by